Skip to content

 edit_table

-Edit an existing tabular file in place: set individual cells, insert rows, and delete rows, then save back through the file's native writer.
+Edit an existing tabular file in place: add computed columns, set individual cells, insert rows, delete rows, and drop columns, then save back through the file's native writer.

 When to use